11.6 Professional Communication

 Communication Related to Safe Patient Care

-In relation to professionalism, clear communication is one of the most important aspects of being a professional.
+Clear communication is one of the most important aspects of professionalism in healthcare.
 Most errors in healthcare can be attributed to a breakdown in communication.
-Inadequate or wrong information about something or someone can lead to severe mistakes that not only can cause harm to patients or workers, but could have legal and financial repercussions for the organization.
-Something as simple as properly labeling a container can be critical in protecting someone from a chemical burn.
+Inadequate or incorrect information about something or someone can lead to serious mistakes that not only harm patients or staff but could also have legal and financial repercussions for the organization.
+Even something as simple as properly labeling a container can be crucial in preventing a chemical burn.
+According to Julia Riley (2023), “building positive coworker relationships, teamwork, and collaboration supports clear communication, which has a direct effect on patient safety” (p.
+6).

-When communicating with patients, family and visitors as well as other employees, be aware if they have deficits in hearing, vision, or English language skills.
-Find an appropriate communication method such as using a louder volume with your voice, large print written material, or a language interpreter.
-Keep everyone informed as to choices and next steps.
-“After the doctor sees you, you will go to the lab for a blood draw.”
-It helps reduce anxiety when people know what to expect.
-This builds trust with patients as they can see the healthcare workers are reliable and consistent in providing information.
+When communicating with patients, families, visitors, or other employees, it is important to be aware of any deficits in hearing, vision, or language skills.
+In such cases, find an appropriate communication method, such as speaking more loudly, using large print materials, or employing a language interpreter.
+Keeping everyone informed about choices and next steps helps reduce anxiety.
+For example, saying, “After the doctor sees you, you will go to the lab for a blood draw” can ease concerns by letting people know what to expect.
+This fosters trust as patients see healthcare workers as reliable and consistent in providing information.

 Dealing With and Resolving Conflict

-Being assertive (as opposed to passive or aggressive) can be challenging, but with practice can help you in both personal and professional communication.
-To be assertive means to consider your own needs and boundaries, to be confident that you deserve and have the right to ask for things or express your opinions without guilt or fear, and that you are also respectful and cause no harm to the other party.
-Riley (2023) defined assertive communication as “positive, caring, nonjudgmental, clear, and direct without threatening or attacking” (p.
-6).
-Politely but firmly stating your position can help you.
-For example, your supervisor asks you to stay over your shift due to short staffing for the 4th time in a week.
-An assertive response would be “I am not sure you are aware but this would be the 4th time I stay over this week.
-I need to see my family and I am unable to help out this time.”
-This seems fair as you have already contributed quite a bit to unit staffing the past 3 times you stayed over.
-You are not unwilling to pitch in, but you need a break for self care.
-Also, exhausted employees are not able to provide the safest care.
+For example, imagine your supervisor asks you to stay over your shift due to short staffing for the fourth time in a week.
+An assertive response would be: “I am not sure you are aware, but this would be the fourth time I’ve stayed over this week.
+I need to see my family, and I am unable to help out this time.”
+This response is fair because you have already contributed significantly by staying over three times earlier in the week.
+You’re not unwilling to pitch in, but you need a break for self-care.
+It’s also important to remember that exhausted employees cannot provide the safest care.

 A Note on Confrontation